ianstormtaylor/slate/docs/reference/models/selection.md

 ### `focusOffset`
 `Number`

-The numbers of characters from the start of the text node at the selection's focus point.
+The number of characters from the start of the text node at the selection's focus point.

 ### `isBackward`
 `Boolean`